Ilya-Meer/Ilya-Meer/content/blog/add-a-dark-theme-to-any-site/index.md

 ## Wrapping Up

 There's nothing really wrong with keeping all of the code we've written directly in the bookmark.
 But it's less than ideal for iteration if we have to go copy/paste the code into the bookmark every time.
 A better approach would be to host the source of the bookmark somewhere else.
-In this case all we keep in the bookmarklet is some driver code to create a script element on the page, fetch the source of our dark theme and add it as the `src` attribute of our script, then append it to the document to be run.
+In that case, all we keep in the bookmarklet is some driver code to create a script element on the page, set the `src` attribute of our script to wherever our dark theme is hosted, then append the script element to the document to be run.

 This does require us to be able to host our javascript files somewhere, so there is an extra step, but ultimately it is a cleaner solution.

-The final version of our bookmarklet looks like this - of course, replace the domain with your own if you're - where the URL below will just serve up the IFFE we wrote above.
+The final version of our bookmarklet looks like this - of course, replace the domain with your own - where the URL below will just serve up the IFFE we wrote above.

 ```javascript
 javascript: (function() {